skip to main content

 In this case, alternative dates should be agreed upon within 6 months of the original request.
 The postponement may go beyond the child’s 14th birthday or 18th birthday for adopted or disabled children.

-Parental leave can only be extended past the 14th or 18th birthday if delays are linked to service pressures.
+Parental leave can only be extended beyond the 14th or 18th birthday if the delay is linked to service pressures.
 Where planned parental leave cannot be taken due to employee illness, leave would not normally be extended past the child’s 14th or 18th birthday.

 The employee can postpone or cancel parental leave by giving reasonable notice.